ianfoo/ph/README.md

 ```

 The output will be compressed onto a single line to help the readability of the
 list when showing history.
-Track histories do contain the time when the track
+Track histories do not contain the time when the track
 started playing.
 ```
 ❯ ph -last 5